RobeDM/LIBIRWLS/README.md

 #### Compiler:

 The default compiler installed in OS X is clang.
 It currently doesn't have a good support for openmp.
-We recommend the installation of gcc using [Homebrew](http://brew.sh/) or [Macports](https://www.macports.org/):
+You can install gcc using [Homebrew](http://brew.sh/) or [Macports](https://www.macports.org/):

  - Homebrew: Install homebrew using the following command line: